July 2025

 To help prevent developing plantar warts, avoid walking barefoot over abrasive surfaces that can cause cuts or wounds for HPV to get into.
 Avoiding direct contact with other warts, as well as not picking or rubbing existing warts, can help prevent the further spread of plantar warts.
 However, if you think you have developed plantar warts, speak to your podiatrist.
 He or she can diagnose the warts on your feet and recommend the appropriate treatment options.

-If you have any questions please feel free to contact our offices located in Pittsburgh-South Hills, and Pittsburgh-Bellevue, PA .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our offices located in Pittsburgh-South Hills, and Pittsburgh-Bellevue, PA .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about All About Plantar Warts